oasisprotocol/old-docs/src/operators/the-quest-rules.md

 you to read through the [proposed incentive structure][incentives-proposal] for the Oasis Network.

-If you are in the genesis block and we do not see any activity in the first 24 hours we may restart the genesis block and remove you.

-### Top Challenges
+### Current Challenges

-* **Best Availability:** This is a measure of how well a node operator is performing.
-This reward will be given to the top 5 operators based on both blocks signed and blocks proposed.
-Given the current state of Oasis testnet, we define
+* **May Availability Challenge:** Availability is a measure of how well a node operator is performing.
+The May competition will run from May 11 to June 4.

-  ``Best Availability (v2) = Blocks Signed + 50 x Blocks Proposed in Round 0``,
-  meaning the a node only gains the "Blocks Proposed" score when it proposes a block as the first proposer for each block height, and not when filling in for an offline proposer.
-  We use the Best Availability (v2) score on April 1, 2020 and forward, combined with an earlier scoring method, Best Availability (v1), on March 31, 2020 and before.
-  We define
+  For May, we define
-  ``Best Availability (v1) = Blocks Signed + 50 x Blocks Proposed``.
+  ``Best Availability (v3) = Blocks Signed + [to update`
+  meaning the entity's score is based on number of blocks proposed as the first proposer as a percentage of total possible blocks the entity is capable of proposing.

-  The winners of the reward will be announced at the end of the competition.
+  The winners of the reward will be announced in early June.
-  * **Blocks Signed:** As we introduce the Best Availability challenge, we will sunset the Most Blocks Signed challenge before we move on to the next phase of the competition, where delegation and transfers will be turned on.
-At that point, we will announce the top 5 operators with the most blocks signed as well as the special prize for most blocks signed from the nodes who joined after Jan 23, 2020.

   * **Best Attacks**: Best attacks is a qualitative reward but certainly one we will judge impartially.
 The goal of this reward is really to see if you can hack the system, steal someone's tokens, cause a Sybil attack, etc. Specific criteria we'll consider when making our choice include:
   * Impact to other node operators
   * Impact to network stability

   After your attack has been demonstrated, we ask you to write up your attack(s) (blog post, GitHub repo, etc.) and submit it via this [form].

 The Oasis team will review and choose the top 6 attacks (including one Best Attack related to delegation and token transfer) based on the criteria above at the end of the competition.

-### Time-based Challenges
+### Previous challenges:

-Time-based challenges will focus on testing specific features and also incentivizing early community coordination.
-Examples of these competitions
-include:
+  * **Blocks Signed:** As we introduce the Best Availability challenge, we will sunset the Most Blocks Signed challenge before we move on to the next phase of the competition, where delegation and transfers will be turned on.
+At that point, we will announce the top 5 operators with the most blocks signed as well as the special prize for most blocks signed from the nodes who joined after Jan 23, 2020.

   * **Most Stake**: We will run this for about a month of the competition.
 During this time delegation and transfers will be turned off.
 Staking will primarily be based on your ability to join the consensus committee for block rewards, transaction fees (we'll submit transactions of synthetic data through the system at random times to test this) and your ability to hack and steal from others on the network.
 We will give a week's notice before this portion of the competition ends.
-* **System upgrades**: In order to test upgrades -- and community timeliness in supporting them -- we will likely incentivize a few specific upgrade cycles where all who upgrade in a given time period receive a token reward.
-Initially we'll let you know when we're doing this and may also do a bit more unannounced to keep everyone honest 😃.
-* There may be more like the above.
-As they come we'll share our plans and try to give you ample time to prepare.

-### Other Challenges / Ways to Win Rewards
+### Other Ways to Win Rewards

 * **Best team player**: This reward is qualitative and will go to the team that is the most engaged and most supportive of the Oasis community during the competition.
 This could include running a seed node, troubleshooting on slack, and filing issues, among other things.
+* **[Grants][grants]**: There are a fair number of tokens allocated for [grants][grants].
+If you have something you'd like to build, integrate, or add to the network that's node and testnet related, please apply!
+We're excited to see the network flourish and want to support those who are as well!
 * **Community**: Rewards will be granted to the best community content producer.
   This could anything from a weekly blog recapping the competition to active social media engagement to The Quest swag designs, and more.
 Please be